ROCm/TransferBench/docs/install/package_install.rst

 Installing TransferBench from the package manager
 ==================================================

-To install TransferBench from the package manager, first configure the ROCm repository.
-For instructions, see `ROCm installation <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_.
-Then run:
+To install TransferBench from the package manager, first configure the ROCm repository (for instructions, see `ROCm installation <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_), then run:

 .. code-block:: shell

   ## Install the transferbench-dev package
   sudo apt-get install transferbench-dev

 This installs in ``/opt/{rocm-version}/bin/TransferBench``.
-To check, use:
+To check, run:

 .. code-block:: shell